Read our survival tips to fluent communication in Finnish culture: the do’s and don’ts! Make the most out of your stay and get to know the Finns.

 In fact, be very humble.
 Highlighting yourself is seen as rude, and people are very humble about their own achievements.
-However, it is recommended to compliment others: they might be a bit flustered, but very happy and thankful!
-Don’t say anything you don’t mean, though, no chit chat is needed.
+However, it is nice to compliment others: they might be a bit flustered, but very happy and thankful!
+Don’t say anything you don’t mean, though.
+No chit chat is necessary.
 Likewise, if you get a compliment, you can be sure that the Finn 100% means it!

 The wonderful illustrations are from Finnish Nightmares, check it out for more funny posts about Matti, your stereotypical Finn, who tries his best to treat others like he wishes to be treated: give space, be polite, and avoid unnecessary small talk.
 However, not everything goes according to his plans!